gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Hero.md

 **This guide assumes that you already have at least a basic knowledge of C#, and have set up a modding environment as explained on this wiki.
 Without both of those things being true, this likely won't be a very useful resource for you.**

 Making a custom hero is very much like [Making a Custom Tower](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Making-a-Custom-Tower).
-You should be familiar with the information in that guide before reading this one, as some repeated information will be ommitted.
+You should be familiar with the information in that guide before reading this one, as some repeated information will be omitted.

 The tl;dr of making a custom Hero is that you just make a custom Tower, but use the `ModHero` and `ModLevel` classes in place of `ModTower` and `ModUpgrade`.
 If you're someone who likes flying by the seat of your IDE's autocomplete, then that might be as much information as you need to get started.